akasma74/homeassistant-multisource-sensor/README.md

 which is very useful to compute one value based on a number of related values.
 The main problem with the Min/Max sensor was that its state is always numerical as it keeps the
 last numerical (i.e not `unknown`/`unavailable`) state of its entities according to the docs.
-Therefore it won't become `unknown` even if all of its entities become `unknown` and one needs
+Therefore its state won't be `unknown` even if all of its entities' states are `unknown` and one needs
 to take their own measures to react to such situation as per this [discussion](https://github.com/home-assistant/home-assistant/pull/29863#issuecomment-566447859).
 This can be done using automations and additional entities, but it won't be as flexible as
 a custom component.